Back to Learning Center

 Hayley Collins Blair | February 14, 2019

-In every Texas divorce case, the court divides property in a just and right manner, divides marital property.
+In every Texas divorce case, the court divides marital property in a just and right manner.
 Property the court cannot divide is separate property.
-In proving separate property, there needs to be an additional offer of supporting documents or other evidence, and oftentimes a testifying expert will be needed.
+In proving separate property, there needs to be an additional offer of supporting documents, or other evidence, and oftentimes a testifying expert will be needed.

 To learn more about proving separate property in Texas, contact Hayley Collins Blair at (214) 473-9696.